-First, an example cross section of water vapour measurements of the research flight on 1st October 2017 during the WISE campaign is presented in Fig. 4.
-The case is selected as it possesses a good data coverage across the UTLS and as it additionally provides ozone observations (see Sect.
+First, an example cross section of water vapor measurements of the research flight on 1st October 2017 during the WISE campaign is presented in Fig. 4.
+The case is selected as it possesses a good data coverage across the UTLS and as it additionally provides O3 observations (see Sect.
 3.3).
-HALO flew meridional transects over the North Atlantic (50 °N-60 °N) at 13 °W aiming to measure a zonal jet stream and its associated predicted strong trace gas gradients.
-The underlying synoptic situation and the corresponding mission objectives are provided in detail by Schäfler et al. (2021).
-The left part of Fig. 4a (up to a distance of roughly 800 km) illustrates the water vapour distribution north of the jet stream (see magenta isopleths) where the aircraft flew above the low-located tropopause within the LS.
-HALO then crossed the pronounced jet stream with wind velocities of more than 90 m s-1.
-Near the jet core, the tTP altitude jumps from 6.5 to 14 km within a few kilometres flight distance.
-The dynamical tropopause (2 PVU contour line) also displays the ascent of the tropopause and a corresponding tropopause fold that extends along inclined isentropes into the mid-troposphere.
-In the right part of Fig. 4a, the air mass located to the south of the jet stream exhibits high tropopause altitudes exceeding the flight level by roughly 2 km, so that measurements are restricted to tropospheric air.
-Along the entire cross section, the highest specific humidity is observed at the lowest levels in the UT ranging from 10-2 g kg-1 to occasionally more than 10 g kg-1.
-The tropospheric air to the south of the jet stream has an increased humidity content compared to the air northward from the jet stream.
-In the LS, specific humidity values lower than 10-2 g kg-1 are frequently observed.
+HALO flew meridional transects over the North Atlantic (50°N-60°N) at 13°W aiming to measure a zonal jet stream and its associated predicted strong trace gas gradients.
+The underlying synoptic situation and the corresponding mission objectives are introduced in detail by Schäfler et al. (2021).
+The left part of Fig. 4a (up to a distance of roughly 800 km) illustrates the water vapor distribution north of the jet stream (see magenta isopleths) where the aircraft flew above the low-located tropopause within the LS.
+HALO then crossed the pronounced jet with wind velocities of more than 90 m s-1.
+Near the core of the jet, the tTP altitude jumps from 6.5 to 14 km within a few kilometers flight distance.

+- The dynamical tropopause (2 PVU contour line) also displays the ascent of the tropopause and a corresponding tropopause fold that extends along inclined isentropes into the mid-troposphere.
+In the right part of Fig. 4a, the air mass located to the south of the jet exhibits high tropopause altitudes exceeding the flight level by roughly 2 km, so that measurements are restricted to tropospheric air.
+Along the entire cross section, the highest specific humidity is observed at the lowest levels in the UT ranging from $10^{-2}$ g kg-1 to occasionally more than 10 g kg-1.
+The tropospheric air to the south of the jet has an increased - 260 humidity content compared to the air northward from the jet.
+In the LS, specific humidity values smaller than 10-2 g kg-1 are frequently observed.
 At a first glance, the specific humidity curtain of ERA5 (Fig. 4b) is very similar to the observations.
-However, the ERA5 humidity field appears to be smoother, particularly in the presence of strong horizontal water vapour gradients, for instance, near the jet stream and mesoscale filaments.
-Differences between observations and model, calculated by applying Eq.
-(3), are shown for the vertical section in Fig. 4c.
-Reddish regions indicate an overestimation of humidity by ERA5, while bluish areas represent an underestimation.
+However, the ERA5 humidity field appears to be smoother, particularly in the presence of strong horizontal water vapor gradients, for instance, near the jet and mesoscale filaments.
+Relative differences between observations and model calculated by applying Eq.
+(3) are shown for the vertical section in Fig. 4c.
+Reddish regions indicate an overestimation of humidity by - 265 ERA5, while bluish areas represent underestimations.
 High positive and negative values of the bias alternate below the tropopause.
-In the LS, a coherent region of positive values is detected between 1 and 3 km above the tTP indicating an overestimated humidity that extends over the entire part north of the jet.
-At the highest altitudes, beyond 3 km above the tropopause, the moist bias is smaller.
-In order to study the systematic nature of the diagnosed LS moist bias and its vertical structure, a statistic of all observations in tropopause-relative coordinates is performed.
+In the LS, a coherent region of positive values is detected between 1 and 3 km above the tTP indicating an overestimated humidity which extends over the entire part north of the jet.
+At the highest altitudes, beyond 3 km above the tropopause, the bias is smaller.
+In order to study the systematic of the diagnosed LS bias and its vertical structure, a statistic of all data in tropopause relative coordinates is performed.

-Figure 4: Vertical cross sections of (a) the DIAL specific humidity (colour shading, g kg-1), (b) ERA5 specific humidity (colour shading, g kg-1) as well as (c) the corresponding humidity bias (colour shading) on the 1st October 2017. (a) - (c) are superimposed by ERA5 fields of the potential temperature (grey contours, $\Delta\theta = 3K$) and the isopleths of the wind speed (magenta contours, in m s-1), and the thermal (thick black dots) and the dynamical tropopause (2 PVU, black isoline).
+Figure 4: Vertical cross sections of (a) the DIAL specific humidity (colour shading, g kg-1), (b) ERA5 specific humidity (colour shading, g kg-1) as well as (c) the corresponding humidity bias (colour shading) on the 1st October 2017.
+Panels are superimposed by derived thermal (thick black dots) and dynamical tropopause (2 PVU, black isoline), potential temperature (grey contours, $\Delta\theta = 3K$ ) and isopleths of the wind speed (magenta contours, in m s-1).

-3.2 Statistical analysis of the LS bias
+275 3.2 Statistical analysis of the LS bias

-275 3.2.1 Vertical structure
+3.2.1 Vertical structure